mesn1985/WebApplicationSecurityBasicsLab/crAPI/4_Endpoint_Analysis_with_postman.md

 You'll use Burp Suite to intercept the signup request and replicate it in Postman.

 🧪 **Do this:**
-1. Use Burp Suite to capture the **POST /signup** request during user registration.
+1. Use Burp Suite to capture the **POST** request for signup, during user registration.
 2. In Postman, create a new **POST** request inside the `crAPI` collection named `signup`.
 3. Paste the intercepted **URL** into the Postman request.(Burp suite only have the path, remember to append protocol, ip and port number:)
 4. Copy the **JSON body** from Burp and paste it into Postman’s request body: